Panama women's national football team: 2020 Olympic qualifiers

+2023 Women's World Cup qualifying

-Panama qualified for the 2022 CONCACAF W Championship and took part in the group stage, against its arch-rival and neighbour Costa Rica, alongside regional powerhouse Canada and Trinidad and Tobago.
-Panama suffered two defeats to Costa Rica and Canada, thus lost the chance to finish in top two, but by winning 1–0 over Trinidad and Tobago in the decisive third place match, Panama was able to qualify for the inter-confederation play-offs for the 2023 FIFA Women's World Cup, where the quest for its potential World Cup debut continues.
+After comfortable victories against El Salvador, Belize, Aruba and Barbados, Panama qualified for the 2022 CONCACAF W Championship.

+They took part in the group stage, against its arch-rival and neighbor Costa Rica, alongside regional powerhouse Canada and Trinidad and Tobago.
+Panama suffered two defeats to Costa Rica and Canada losing its the chance to finish in top two.
+By winning 1–0 over Trinidad and Tobago in the third place match, Panama was able to qualify for the inter-confederation play-offs for the 2023 FIFA Women's World Cup.
+In the inter-confederation play-offs, Panama defeated Papua New Guinea 2–0 and Paraguay 1–0 to qualify for the 2023 Fifa Women's World Cup.
+Panama was the final team to qualify and will join Group F along with France, Jamaica, and Brazil.

+2023 Women's World Cup

+At the 2023 FIFA Women's World Cup, Panama lost its opening match 4–0 to Brazil.
+In their second game, against Jamaica, they narrowly lost 1–0, which eliminated them from the tournament.
+In their final game, against France, they played an entertaining game, where Las Caneleras capped off their tournament with a 6–3 loss.
+Marta Cox scored her nation's first ever World Cup goal with a free kick from a long way out, which hit the top corner in the second minute.
+Their other goals were scored by Yomira Pinzón and Lineth Cedeño.
+After the match, French manager Herve Renard was severely disappointed with his team's performance.

 Team image

 Nicknames

-The Panama women's national football team have been nicknamed as "Las Canaleras (The Canal Girls)".
+The Panama women's national football team have been nicknamed as "Las Canaleras (The Canal Girls)."

 Home stadium

 Panama plays their home matches on the Estadio Rommel Fernández.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.